 The Statistical Abstract of the United States has a wealth of information.
-The print copy is located in the Reference Stacks of the First Floor in call number HA202.
+The print copies are located in the AU Stacks in call number HA202.
 There is also an online pdf version and can be searched in the database Data-Planet Statistical Datasets.

 Take a look at these subscription databases:

 The U.S. Consumer Price Index (CPI) does not give dollar amounts for expenditures.
 As an index, it shows percentage change over time.